theologik/ICS-to-Google-Calendar/README.md

 I assume you know how to get to script.google.com and start a new project, and post the importEvents into the Code.gs tab and save it.
 You will need to add in the Google Calendar service from the service tab before savings.

+To simplify use, you probably want to have Google drive mounted to your file system, on Win11, just download Google Drive Desktop.
+You can then save ics to Gdrive.

 This script is designed to import events from an ICS file into Google Calendar.
 Here's a step-by-step breakdown of the process:

 1. **File Retrieval**: